 Mobile and Wireless Technology Club (MWTC) of Gandhinagar Institute of Technology (GIT) is established to strengthen the core knowledge about latest trends in field of communication.
-The aim of MWTC is to make Students aware about the trending scenarios of market.
-To fulfill the requirements from industry, students must possess practical information which tends to lead them Latest developments therefore a Workshop on "Evolution of Mobile Technology" for 8th semester Electronics and Communication Engineering & Electrical Engineering students was organized on 10/01/2020 (Friday) at C-306.
+The aim of MWTC is to make students aware about the trending scenarios of market.
+To fulfill the requirements from industry, students must possess practical information which tends to lead them Latest developments therefore a Workshop on "Evolution of Mobile Technology" for 8th semester Electronics and Communication Engineering & Electrical Engineering students was organized on 21/03/2021 via Online Platform.